jameshfisher/jameshfisher.com/_posts/2017-08-06-multi-tenant-app-dns.md

 ---
-title: "Instance DNS in multi-tenant services"
+title: Instance DNS in multi-tenant services
+tags: []
 ---

 "The cloud" is full of multi-tenant systems.